cryptag/minileap/README.md

 #### Design

+(TODO: Update this section to talk about converting from Ed25519 signing keypairs to Curve25519 keypairs inside `convert.go`.)

 All data is encrypted using libsodium's SecretBox.
 Each chunk consists of a 24-byte nonce followed by data encrypted using the same symmetric key, which is created by seeding with the private half of a